Home

 volume of pyramid formula

-Worksheet to calculate the volume of square pyramids.
+Worksheet: calculate the volumes of square pyramids

 Example: